 The dials are placed on both sides of the dumbbells, which means that for a regular increment or decrease you need to select the same number on both ends.

-However, it is also possible to increase or decrease the resistance only on one of the two dials, which translates into a half increase or decrease, effectively halving it for a better, fine tuned resistance, and doubling the number of weight changes possible.
+However, it is also possible to increase or decrease the resistance only on one of the two dials, which translates into a half increase or decrease, effectively halving it for a better, fine-tuned resistance, and doubling the number of weight changes possible.

 The downside is that the dumbbell weight is now shifted slightly on one side, but this can be easily remedied by moving your hand on the handle a little toward the heavier side of it.

-Finally, while the SelectTech dumbbells come standalone without any accessory, it is realistically better to use them together with an adjustable bench, as they should be viewed like any other dumbbell in terms of exercise range and complementary gear required.
+Finally, while the SelectTech dumbbells come standalone without any accessory, it is really better to use them together with an adjustable bench, as they should be viewed like any other dumbbell in terms of exercise range and complementary gear required.

 As for the optional stand, this is less necessary than the adjustable bench, if you can live with the sticking trays or lifting heavy dumbbells from the floor rather than from a standing position.